markpattison/FableElmishGoogleMaps/README.md

-# FableElmishRecharts
+# FableElmishGoogleMaps

-A sample using Fable.Recharts.
+A sample using Fable.ReactGoogleMaps.